jordibc/entrez/README.md

-# Entrez - Call the NCBI E-utilities from Python
+# Entrez - Call the NCBI E-utilities from Python (and a bit more)

 A simple Python interface to **query the biological databases** kept at the NCBI.
 It uses the Entrez Programming Utilities (*E-utilities*), nine server-side